Gleeber/Stock-Simulator-Web-Game/README.md

 running `pip` commands, so that you do not accidentally modify your global Python environment.

+*Note: I'm still learning about `pip` and virtual environments.
+I do not claim that these are the best practices for Python dependency management.*

 #### Installing existing dependencies

 After creating the virtual environment and activating it for the first time,